Products

 2. Schedule a date to take your DAT.

-From there, the ADEA will verify your transcripts, import your DAT scores, and send your information off to your chosen dental schools.
+From there, the ADEA will verify your transcripts, import your DAT scores, and send your information to your chosen dental schools.
 The dental schools will then apply their own admissions process.

-What Happens Next?
+What Happens After Sending Applications?

 The admissions committee will typically review your application materials and any supplemental information you share.
-They may interview you, request additional information, or send you a supplementary application.
+They may interview you or request additional information.

 Application Fees